liddiard/personal-website-gatsby/src/pages/project/smart-apartment-intercom.md

 Furthermore, anyone on the street can button-mash the call box at any time of day or night, causing a piercing beep throughout the apartment.
 It’s been the source of a rude awakening on more than one occasion.

-The root of these frustrations is the garden-variety analog call box / intercom system, which requires pressing an in-unit button to unlock the building door.
+The root of these frustrations is a garden-variety analog call box / intercom system, which requires pressing an in-unit button to unlock the building door.
 I can’t replace the building’s access control with one of those fancy touchscreen systems they’ve got on “luxury” buildings, but I figured I could at least smarten up the in-unit intercom.

 <figure>
   <img src="/project/smart-apartment-intercom/call-box-new.jpg" alt="Expectation: a modern access control system with a touchscreen" />